FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 ~~~~~~~~~~~~~

 You can use the end -panel's I/O and 485 communication interfaces to control various devices, including pneumatic relay, PLC and emergency stop buttons.
 The PIN foot distribution and its PIN foot explanation is shown in figure below.
 The I/O connector model is M12 connector 8 cores.

+.. note:: End board I/O and 485 interfaces are prohibited from hot plugging.

 .. figure:: installation/041.png
 	:align: center